 I began my teaching career by teaching at a university and I hold students in my online courses to the same standards.
 I have high expectations for engagement and quality of work.
 However, I also strongly feel that if I am going to set a high bar, that I need to step up and make sure my students can reach it.
 This means that I hold myself to a very high standard as well and I love it when students reach out if they are struggling with the material in any way.
 I am happy to help.
 If you haven’t taken a college course before, but are willing to put in the work and reach out for help if needed, then you should do well in this course.

-The course starts on Wednesday, June 10th at 4 pm EST. We will have class on the following days: June 10th, June 17th, June 24th, July 1st, July 8th, and July 15th.
+The next course will start in May of 2021.
 Class runs for about an hour.
 Each lecture will be conducted live and will include interactive discussion.
 There will be at least one in-class assignment each week as well.
-In addition to the in-class assignments, there will be two quizzes that will need to be completed outside of class – one on Week 2 and one on week 4.
+In addition to the in-class assignments, there will be two quizzes that will need to be completed outside of class.

 If you are interested in this course, but cannot attend live at the currently scheduled time, please e-mail email@example.com with your preferred times.
 If I get enough requests for other time slots, I will open additional sections.

-CEUs will require completion of work in class as well as completion of two quizzes.
+CEUs will require completion of work in class as well as the completion of two quizzes.
 Quizzes must be passed with an 80% or higher and 80% or more of all in-class work must be submitted in order to earn CEUs.
+If you receive less than 80% on the quiz you may retake the quiz once, after contacting the instructor for clarification on the missed questions.
 Refunds will not be granted if you are unable to attend class and therefore unable to complete the required work.
-If you receive less than 80% on the quiz you may retake the quiz once, after contacting the instructor for clarification on the missed questions.
+Excused absences will be granted in case of emergencies and illness (with proper documentation).

 - Refunds, minus a $10 processing fee, will be granted if requested up to 2 days before the start of class.
 After that, 50% refunds will be granted.